 Visit a museum in Warsaw

-We say that you must see at least a museum in Warsaw, those are completely underrated and worth.
-Some of the most remarkable experiences in the Warsaw Museum come from less advertised one.
-We bet that you didn’t know that Warsaw has a Vodka Museum, totally dedicated to the favourite Polish drink and their national tradition, from the production to the consumers.
+You must see at least a museum in Warsaw, and those are entirely underrated and worth it.
+Some of the most remarkable experiences in the Warsaw Museum come from less advertised ones.
+For example, we bet that you didn’t know that Warsaw has a Vodka Museum, totally dedicated to the favourite Polish drink and their national tradition, from the production to the consumers.

 If you are a history lover, it’s better to consider getting to the Polin Museum.
 The Museum of the History of Polish Jews is an institution in Warsaw, winner of the European Museum of the Year in 2016.
 Follow our list also for the science museum dedicated to Copernicus.

 Yes, it’s true.
 The Polish Vodka Museum will tell you everything about the national drink.
 The interactive museum is often underrated but can give you an approach to the local traditions.

 Located in the Praga district (where else otherwise?), the Polish Vodka Museum is becoming a popular spot among tourists curious about it.
 The tour will take you in an interactive guided circuit through the history and ways to produce Vodka.
 At the end of the tour, you will taste the popular drink.
 So book your ticket in advance.

 After the learning swing, you should proceed to the Copernicus Science Museum of Warsaw.
 Located on the river bank, it’s a good walk from the city centre; however, you can reach the Museum of Science by Metro with line 2 in the direction of Prague.

 Like the Museum above, this is interactive, and guess what is even more informative.
 It contains 450 interactive exhibits, some of them stable.
 So even if you don’t have time to visit the Centre, it is good to explore the surrounding area, wholly renowned and worth visiting even in winter.
 Suggested place to see inside the exhibition area is the Planetarium.